Marzogh/SPIMemory/docs/api/functions/libver.md

 - Printing version once at boot and forgetting to include it in bug reports.
 - Assuming runtime version is identical across all build environments.

+## Choosing Between Similar APIs

+- Use `libver()` when collecting support logs.
+- Use compile-time docs/changelog for feature planning, not runtime version alone.
+- Keep both runtime version and JEDEC ID in bug reports.

 ## Example

 ```cpp